Teque5/caf_cookoff/README.md

 Both *go* and *rust* versions took similar time to construct initial filterbank versions, about 7 hours.
 This was mostly due to our non-familiarity with these languages.
 By comparison we had a tidy python version in under an hour.
 For numba acceleration double that.

 ## Compute Results
+Time to compute a 400x8192 cross ambiguity surface.

 | language | method         | backend      | precision | i7-8550U 16GB | Ryzen 9 3900X 32GB |
 |----------|----------------|--------------|:---------:|:-------------:|:------------------:|
 | go       | fb +goroutines | go-dsp       |    c128   |     233 ms    |         94ms       |